-It is a pleasure to be a part of the mission of Seattle University and its School of Theology and Ministry.
+It is a pleasure to be a part of the mission of Seattle University and its Couples and Family Therapy program.
 I feel that my calling as an academic, specifically as a couple and family therapy educator, aligns well with Seattle University’s vision to educate the whole person, empowering leaders for a just and humane world.

-I thrive in the culture of the School of Theology and Ministry and within the Jesuit-mission of the university.
+I thrive within the Jesuit-mission of the university.
 I am excited about our couples and family program, the opportunity to integrate clinical skills with spirituality and multifaith insight, and to be in a University that lives out a social justice mission.

 My passion is to work directly with students who desire to integrate the lived experience of faith or ultimate mystery (spirituality) with systems therapy in order to provide effective, ethical, and compassionate therapy to diverse clients.
 My appreciation of seeing students grow and learn inspires me to teach.
 I believe that teaching, supervision, scholarship, and service are all about building formative relationships.
 Teaching is about building individual and group relationships to support the students’ knowledge and awareness of professional issues.
 Advising creates and deepens these relationships, helping to guide the student not only through the program but also into the professional realm.
 I enjoy supervising and mentoring clinical students who become the next generation of therapists.

 I seek to care for students in my courses by building a rapport.
 My teaching style combines didactic lectures and cooperative learning approaches.
 Collaborative learning de-emphasizes a competitive classroom atmosphere, instead increasing team learning and support.
 At the same time, individual student responsibility is stressed through assigning reading, writing papers, and participating in class discussions.